 - Make the gravy mixture.
 Make the sauce for the grave in a large bowl by adding oyster sauce, soy sauce, soybean paste, vinegar, sugar, white pepper, tapioca starch, and stock.
 Stir well and set aside.

 - Prepare the noodles.
-If using large sheets, cut noodles into 2-3 inched wide and 6 inches long.
+If using large sheets, cut noodles into 2-3 inches wide and 6 inches long.
 Microwave the noodles for 1-2 minutes until soft enough to separate the noodles.
 Be careful when handling hot noodles straight out of the microwave.
 Set aside the strands until ready.

 - Make the fried noodles.
 Set a wok or large pan on high heat, add 1 tablespoon of oil, then add the garlic and noodles to the hot oil.
-Pour the sweet dark soy sauce over the noodles, then spread the noodles out as much as possible on the pan surface.
+Pour the sweet, dark soy sauce over the noodles, then spread the noodles out as much as possible on the pan surface.
 Don't touch it for about 12 minutes.
 We're letting the noodles char a bit for the extra flavors.
 Gently flip the noodles to cook the other side.
 Let the noodles charred to a light golden brown for about 2 more minutes.
 Remove from heat and place into individual serving plates (3-4 plates) while waiting for the gravy to be ready.

-- Add the rest of the oil to the same pan, turn the heat to medium-high, add the beef and garlic to the hot pan and cook for 2 minutes or until the beef is lightly browned but not fully cooked.
+- Add the rest of the oil to the same pan, turn the heat to medium-high, add the beef and garlic to the hot pan, and cook for 2 minutes or until the beef is lightly browned but not fully cooked.
 Stir a couple of times.

 - Add carrot and only the stems of the Chinese broccoli.
 Cook for 2 minutes until lightly tender and stir.
 We'll save the leafy part for the end.
 They cook very quickly.